mks786/EmpowerID/README.md

 ```console
 $ docker-compose up
 ```

-You can also set the `docker-compose.dcproj` as a Startup project on Visual Studio if you want to run it while debugging.
+ Alternatively, you can set the `docker-compose.dcproj` as the Startup project in Visual Studio if you prefer to run it while debugging.
  <br/>
 <a href="images/Test.png" target="_blank">
 <img src="images/Test.png" width="600px"/>